salbalkus/improving-short-text-classification/README.md

 The Jupyter notebooks at the root of the project directory contain the computational experiments used to evaluate the two algorithms detailed in the paper.

+- `Train-Test Split Mar 23.ipynb` creates the training, validation, and test sets for the study.
+- `Classification Endpoint File Creation March 23.ipynb` generates sample augmented datasets for the Classification Endpoint evaluation, as well as plotting and calculating time taken.
+- `Classification Endpoint Sampling.ipynb` evaluates the performance of the augmented Classification Endpoint using grid-search cross-validation.
+- `Completion Test March 23.ipynb` evaluates the performance of the Completion Endpoint.

 ## Model Outputs

 The data and model outputs from the Jupyter notebooks are stored in the `saved_models` directory.
 Figures for the paper are output in the root of the directory.

+*Note: Classification Endpoint time was measured directly from the OpenAI API webpage and saved in `saved_models`*